René Laennec: Laennec in fiction

 A Rene Laennec appears in Rudyard Kipling's Rewards and Fairies, the second of two books where two children, Dan and Una, encounter past inhabitants of England.
 In the short section "Marlake Witches", set during the Napoleonic Wars, Una meets a consumptive young lady who speaks of being treated by a French doctor, a prisoner on parole, one Rene Laennec.
 This prisoner discusses with a local herbalist the use of 'wooden trumpets' for listening to patients' chests, much to the distrust of the local doctor.
 Obviously, Kipling was aware of Laennec's work and invented an English connection.

 He was the subject of a 1949 French film Doctor Laennec in which he was played by Pierre Blanchar.

 Laennec's landmarks in Paris

 On the exterior wall of the "Hôpital Necker – Enfants Malades", where Laennec wrote Mediate auscultation, near the entrance of the hospital in 149, Rue de Sèvres, there is a marble memorial tablet with an engraved portrait of Laennec and this inscription: "Dans cet hôpital Laennec découvrit l'auscultation.
 1781–1826".
-Some of the oldest buildings of the hospital can be seen on the same front of this large and modern medical area.